tomalbrc/filament/README.md

 ## Description

-Add custom items, blocks, and decorations to your server.
+This mod allows you to add custom items, blocks, and decorations to your server, without having to write code.
+Everything is handled via json files, just configure a block, item, decoration or armor and you are ready to go!
 Uses polymer autohost to host the resourcepack, no 3rd party server needed!

 ## Features